openairproject/sensor-esp32/README.md

 # OpenAirProject AirQuality / Dust Meter

+## The following description is outdated ##

+The current implementation of this code contains support for additional hardware like:

+- CO2 sensor: MH-Z19

+- OLED display: SSD 1306

+- Ultrasonic distance sensor: HC SR04

+- GPIO: 4 ports in with counter, 4 ports out with trigger

+Further these changes and additions have been made:

+- FIX WIFI instability

+- Show collected values in realtime on web frontend

+- Add disable / enable single hardware components via web frontend

+- Add configurable offsets for humidity, temperature and altitude via web frontend

+- Add HTTP-GET publisher with basic auth

+- Some Pinouts have been changed:

+-- Button is now on Pin 0 (button on ESP32 board), low active (configurable)

+-- RGB LED has been reduced to channel blue on Pin 2 (LED on ESP32 board, configurable)

+-- Pins for heater and fan have been set to unused (-1) by default

+-- No need for RTS/CTS pin assignment

 ## Features

 This meter measures dust (pm1, pm2.5, pm10 particles) and, optionally, other environmental conditions like temperature, pressure and humidity.